Romaserati/arduino-temperature-project/README.md

 Wire
 OneWire
 LiquidCrystal_I2C
-printTempOnMonitor() - to print temperature on monitor
+printTempOnMonitor(interval) - to print temperature on monitor
-printTempOnLed() - to print temperature on led
+printTempOnLed(interval) - to print temperature on led